Trees Of Mystery

 A forest trail winds its way past Paul, up into a giant, hollow, redwood log, and then back to the actual mystery trees, the ones shaped like pretzels and DNA strandoids.
 "Entirely by the forces of nature," you are reminded.
 Recorded messages recite each mystery.

-The trail takes you to the Cathedral Tree, a cluster of six redwoods growing out of a single root in a tight semicircle.
+The trail takes you to the Cathedral Tree, a cluster of nine redwoods growing out of a single root in a tight semicircle.
 Pompous music plays over hidden loudspeakers while Nelson Eddy croons Albert Joyce Kilmer's poem, "Trees."

 "I think that I shall never seeeeee,